SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 1. Learn more about how the park is perceived by residents/locals
 2. Learn more about the coalition building to bring it into existence

+With the passage of the Infrsatructure bill this past November, =the Army Core of Engineers will recieve 11.6 billion dollars for projects related to flood control[^1].
+The

 ## Information on Rabalder Skatepark
 Date,
 Builder,